 Facilitate a Lupus Support Group in Your Area

 Support group facilitators fulfill a vital component of LFA, PNW’s mission to improve the quality of life for all people affected by lupus.
 As a support group facilitator, you would help create a place for people with lupus to be themselves and come to terms with a diagnosis of lupus and the way their disease affects them as individuals.
 You would also help disseminate information, including LFA educational materials and community resources.

-We ‘d like to expand the number of our support groups offered throughout the Pacific Northwest region in 2014.
+We ‘d like to expand the number of our support groups offered throughout the Pacific Northwest region.
 If you have lupus, or if a family member or friend has lupus, and you’re interested in being trained as a lupus support group facilitator, please contact us as soon as possible.
-We are planning new training and refresher training sessions in each of our three states, to be held either in January or February 2014.
+We are planning new training and refresher training sessions and would cherish the opportunity for you to join us.

 Volunteer in the Chapter Office

 Do you like filing, compiling information packets, helping with large mailings, designing forms, making follow-up calls to confirm attendance at events, or post information about events on assorted media calendars, and other office functions?
 Or would you prefer to post event flyers in community centers, hospitals, coffee shops, libraries?
 If you like to help out in these ways, please get in touch.

 Opportunities for People with Specific Skills, Talent or rising Professional:

 • IT skills: Chapter website, social media

 • Healthcare Professional – speakers, presenters, mobile clinics, educational series